Type 60 81 mm self-propelled mortar

-The Type 60 81 mm self-propelled mortar (60式自走81mm迫撃砲, roku-maru-shiki-jisou-81mm-hakugeki-hou) was a Japan Ground Self-Defense Force (JGSDF) tracked armored mortar carrier that based on JGSDF Type 60 armoured personnel carrier SU-II.
-The vehicle along with a parallel development of Type 60 107 mm self-propelled mortar.
-Its official abbreviation is 81MSP and also known as SV in the service.
-The vehicle had been phased out, with Type 60 107 mm self-propelled mortar since mid-to-late 1990s.
+The Type 60 81 mm self-propelled mortar (60式自走81mm迫撃砲, roku-maru-shiki-jisou-81mm-hakugeki-hou) was a Japanese tracked mortar carrier.
+The vehicle was developed from the Type 60 armoured personnel carrier in parallel with the Type 60 107 mm self-propelled mortar.
+The mortar carrier entered service with the Japan Ground Self-Defense Force in 1960 and the Type 60 81 mm self-propelled mortar was retired from service by 1998 without replacement.